Han-ma-bookie/Han-ma-bookie/README.md

-- 👋 Hi, I’m Pedro, Brazillian, 21
-- 👀 I'm interested in improve my skills in C, C++, Java and Python
-- 🌱 I’am currently learning Software Engineering, C, C++, Java and Pyhton.
+🌱 I’am currently learning Software Engineering, C, JavaScript and Pyhton.

 <!---
 Han-ma-bookie/Han-ma-bookie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.